 Professional practices in design

 Meticulous research and analysis of every detail are key.
-So is the ability to effectively and efficiently use words and visuals to strengthen the lawyers’ case, make the opponents realize
+So is the ability to effectively and efficiently use words and visuals to strengthen the lawyers’ case, make the opponents realize the shortcomings of their position, and, if it comes to that, help convince a judge and jury.

 An artist does not own a symbol rendered in an entirely different style.